anilabraham-IT/IntuneEDU/IntuneEDU/what-is-intune-for-education.md

 If you are not using the Microsoft School Data Sync (SDS) service to import student and teacher records, you must [manually add users to your Intune subscription](https://docs.microsoft.com/en-us/intune/users-add).
 Students and teachers can be added through the Azure portal or through the Office 365 portal.
 At the time of user setup, you'll also want to grant admin permissions.

 ## Supported operating systems and browsers
-Although Intune supports many device operating systems, Intune for Education provides a console to specifically manage your school's Windows 10 and iOS devices.
+Although the full Intune management service supports many device operating systems, and advanced capabilities, the Intune for Education portal is optimized for educational devices.
+It's portal is specifically for managing Windows 10 and iOS school devices.

 To view a complete list of Intune-supported web browsers and operating systems, see [Supported operating systems and browsers](https://docs.microsoft.com/en-us/intune/supported-devices-browsers) in the Microsoft Intune documentation.